grz0zrg/fsynth/documentation/mk/docs/glsl.md

 - `int frame` The current frame
 - `float htoy` take a frequency as argument and return its vertical position on the canvas (in pixels units)
 - `float fline` take a frequency as argument and return either 1 or 0 (shortcut to draw a horizontal line)
+- `float yfreq` take a vertical position as argument and a sample rate argument, return the oscillator frequency at the corresponding position for the corresponding sample rate
 - `vec4[N] keyboard`MIDI note-on/note-off events : frequency, velocity, elapsed time since the key was pressed, MIDI channel
 - `vec4[N+1] keyboard`Enhanced MIDI (MPE) : pitch bend, timbre (CC74), pressure (aftertouch), release velocity
 - `vec3[N] pKey`store the previous note-off for each channels, frequency, velocity, elapsed time since the key was pressed